pchinjr/doc-tales/docs/technical/development-progress.md

 2. Add more sophisticated dimension extraction using ML
 3. Implement real-time updates using WebSockets
 4. Create admin dashboard for system monitoring

+## Key Learnings

+### DynamoDB Best Practices

+1. **Avoid Scan Operations**: Always use queries with appropriate indexes instead of scans
+2. **Use GSIs for Access Patterns**: Create GSIs to support different access patterns
+3. **Handle Composite Keys Correctly**: When using composite keys, ensure all operations include both hash and range keys
+4. **Consider Query Patterns Early**: Design your data model and indexes based on query patterns

+### Serverless Architecture Best Practices

+1. **Single-Purpose Functions**: Each Lambda should do one thing well
+2. **Smaller, Focused Functions**: Easier to test, deploy, and maintain
+3. **Event-Driven Design**: Functions triggered by specific events
+4. **Independent Scaling**: Each function scales based on its own workload
+5. **Shared Code in Layers**: Use Lambda Layers for code reuse

 ## Testing Results